UPDATED: September 2018

 Ceres Bus Php 30.00/pax (take from Ceres Terminal)

-Jeepney Php 20.00 (take from Terminal of Siaton/Zamboanguita situated across Robinsons)
+Jeepney Php 20.00/pax (take from Terminal of Siaton/Zamboanguita situated across Robinsons)

 These are private boats and costs are for round-trip already.

-Apo Island Resort situated in the western part of the island facing the mainland, this more than 20 year old resort has a structure that can make you feel relax.
+Apo Island Resort situated in the western part of the island facing the mainland, this is more than a 20-year-old resort that has a structure of making you feel so relax.
 Rates and more details are on their website.

 Contact Number: (035) 226 – 3716; +639399155122; +639177017150

 The owner is a Filipino diver who is raised from this island.
 They offer various diving sessions.
 It’s a homestay that ranges from Php 500.00 to Php 1,000.00, location is at the back of the old chapel, an elevated part of the island which one can enjoy the sea view from afar.

 Contact Number: +639063610254; +639063617254; +639196223671

 Situated in front of the island, alongside the coast guard’s office, can be seen as soon as you arrive at the place during the Amihan season.
 They offer scuba diving and affordable rate of their rooms.
 Please do check their website for more info.
 I wasn’t able to stay in this place, but tried their restaurant for dinner and was given the chance to check some of their rooms.

 Contact Number: +639202385704; +639209124593